How to start a popsicle business: a founder's guide

 Main topics

-Begin by visiting local farmers' markets, food festivals, and specialty grocery stores.
-Observe which flavors sell out first and what prices customers willingly pay.
-Also, check social media hashtags like #[yourcity]eats to see what artisanal treats are currently popular in your area.
+Visit local farmers' markets, food festivals, and specialty grocery stores.
+Observe which flavors sell out first and what prices customers pay without hesitation.
+Check social media hashtags like #[yourcity]eats to see what artisanal treats are trending in your area.

-Next, use Google Maps to identify all frozen dessert vendors within a 10-mile radius.
+Use Google Maps to identify every frozen dessert vendor within a 10-mile radius.
 Study their branding, flavor menus, and customer reviews.
-This research will help you find a unique angle for your own brand and product line.
+This research shows you where the market is crowded and where you can find a unique angle for your own line.

 Here are 3 immediate steps to take: